dbilgin/screeler/README.md

 # screeler

-Get a movie recommendation.
+This is a sample Flutter application, that saves user settings on Firebase and gets movie recommendations according to which genres the user chooses.

-## Getting Started
+Simply open the project in Android Studio and run it as a Flutter application.

-This project is a starting point for a Flutter application.
+If you haven't used flutter before, you can check the installation guide from https://flutter.dev/docs/get-started/install

-Put google-services.json file that you got from Firebase under /android/app/
+The application is published on Google Play.

-Add your own /assets/app_config.json which includes API key to https://www.themoviedb.org/
+>> Add google-services.json to screeler/android/app.